yegor256/blog/_drafts/debugging.md

 tags: tdd
 place: Palo Alto, CA
 description:
-  A necessity in debugging is an indicator of code problems and a great motivator for immediate refactoring and unit testing.
+  The necessity of debugging is an indicator of code problems and a great motivator for immediate refactoring and unit testing.
 keywords: